Trees have been celebrated around the world on Arbor Day for over a century.

-To learn about other Arbor Day events in Northeast Ohio, check out the Sustainable Cleveland Arbor Day 2018 page.
+To learn about Arbor Day events in Northeast Ohio, check out the Sustainable Cleveland Arbor Day 2019 page.

 When planting trees in your yard, be sure to review the Cleveland Tree Plan’s Guide for Species Selection to determine what tree species will have the highest survival rate and provide the greatest benefits.

 Some upcoming native plant sales, tree giveaways and workshops:

 - The Wilderness Center on April 27th from 9am-4pm and April 28th from 1pm-4pm

 - Nature Center at Shaker Lake's Annual Plant Sale on May 11th from 9:30am – 1:00pm

 - Cleveland Botanical Garden - free sapling giveaway on April 26th from 10am-4pm